pojome/pojo-digital-donations/readme.txt

 * Tweak: Reversed some of the checkbox anti-patterns
 * Tweak: Added support showing all Download products in the [downloads] short code
 * Tweak: Log the reason a payment is marked as failed from PayPal
-* Tweak: Added a columns variable to the pdd_download_class filter
+* Tweak: Added a columns variable to the pdd_camp_class filter
 * Tweak: Added tax settings to the System Info
 * Tweak: Added improved hooks to the pdd_shopping_cart() function
 * Tweak: Added a link to the product edit screens for each Download in the Purchased Downloads section of View Order Details
 * Tweak: Added $payment_id to the pdd_view_order_details_form_top action
 * Tweak: Modified the way that the global file download limit affects individual file download limits
-* Tweak: Add support for identifying products in [purchase_link] by an SKU
+* Tweak: Add support for identifying products in [donate_link] by an SKU
 * Tweak: Added support for hiding the credit card form if a 100% discount code is redeemed
 * Tweak: Added support for moving the checkout cart to the bottom of the checkout screen
 * Tweak: Improved the Product Requirements section of the discount edit screen